15 Best Breakfast Spots in Seattle (2026 Updated)

 “Eat like you give a damn”

 With a motto like that, Portage Bay understandably attracts a large crowd.
-Running strong since 1997, the café has four locations in Seattle, but the one on Terry Ave is the most popular.
+Running strong since 1997, the café has several locations around the Seattle area, and the one on Terry Ave is one of the most popular.

 The restaurant uses locally sourced, organic, and sustainable ingredients for classic breakfast and brunch staples and seasonal items.
 The bright and cheery café adds to the classy and chic ambiance and makes breakfast hour all the more pleasant and energizing.